Smallpox and mpox vaccines: Canadian Immunization Guide

 Less common and serious or severe adverse events

 No trends have been identified which suggest the occurrence of any particular unexpected adverse reaction or classes of adverse reactions following vaccination.
-To date, myocarditis has not been determined to be causally associated with Imvamune, but monitoring is ongoing.
+To date, myocarditis has not been determined to be causally associated with SMV but monitoring is ongoing.

-Guidance on reporting Adverse Events Following Immunization (AEFI)
+Guidance on reporting adverse events following immunization (AEFI)

 To ensure the ongoing safety of vaccines in Canada, reporting of AEFIs by vaccine providers and other clinicians is critical.

-Refer to Adverse events following immunization in Part 2 and the User Guide to completion and submission of the AEFI reports for additional information about AEFI reporting.
-The Brighton case definitions are also available.
+Refer to Adverse events following immunization in Part 2 and the User guide to completion and submission of the AEFI reports for additional information about AEFI reporting.

 Contraindications and precautions

-Contraindications to smallpox vaccines are only applicable if the variola (smallpox) virus has not been introduced into the environment.
+Contraindications to Sma vaccines are only applicable if the variola (smallpox) virus has not been introduced into the environment.
 In an outbreak situation, if smallpox cases are occurring and a risk of infection exists for an individual, there are no absolute contraindications to immunization.

 Persons less than 18 years of age

-Smallpox vaccination is contraindicated for children and adolescents because they are more likely to suffer from adverse reactions and cause inadvertent self-reinoculation and inoculation of others.
+Sma vaccines are contraindicated for children and adolescents because they are more likely to suffer from adverse reactions and cause inadvertent self-reinoculation and inoculation of others.

 Hypersensitivity or anaphylaxis

-Smallpox vaccines are contraindicated in people with a history of anaphylaxis after previous administration of the vaccine and in persons with proven immediate or anaphylactic hypersensitivity to any component of the vaccine or its container.
-Refer to Contents of immunizing agents authorized for use in Canada in Part 1 for lists of all vaccines and passive immunizing agents authorized for use in Canada and their contents.
-For smallpox vaccines, potential allergens include: streptomycin, neomycin and latex in the stopper of vial.
+Sma vaccines are contraindicated in people with a history of anaphylaxis after previous administration of the vaccine and in persons with proven immediate or anaphylactic hypersensitivity to any component of the vaccine or its container.
+For Sma vaccines, potential allergens include: streptomycin, neomycin and latex in the stopper of the vial.

 Immunodeficiency or immunocompromised